[−][src]Trait gio::ApplicationExt

 Immediately quits the application.

-Upon return to the mainloop, Application::run
+Upon return to the mainloop, Application::run will return,

 calling only the 'shutdown' function before doing so.